 - American College of Gastroenterology

 - Crohn’s and Colitis Foundation of America (CCFA)

-When choosing a doctor, consider these questions:
+When you choose a doctor, consider these questions:

-Do you feel that the doctor listens to and respects you?
+Do you feel that the doctor listens to you and respects you?
 Crohn's can be hard to talk about.
-And because it affects so many aspects of your life, it's especially important to choose a doctor you can talk with openly and honestly.
+And because it affects so many aspects of your life, it's important to choose a doctor you can talk with openly and honestly.